I had 14 Custom GPTs. Most of them were a waste of time.

 If you repeat any task more than twice a week, it’s a Skill candidate.
 Don’t overthink this.

 Brand voice rules that auto-apply to everything you write.
 Proposal templates that turn raw notes into structured documents.
-Code review checklists your whole team follows.
+Email sequences with consistent structure.
+Client onboarding scripts that handle intake, welcome emails, and setup from a single conversation.

 The pattern is always the same: you’ve already got the process in your head (or worse, in a Google Doc nobody reads).
 Put it in a SKILL.md and stop re-explaining it every Monday.
+If your team needs help building these workflows, that’s exactly what we cover in our ChatGPT team training workshops.

 Who Gets Access